 Graduate Programs

-The goal of our department's graduate program is to educate individuals to have the capacity to work independently and the ability to define and investigate new problems.
+The goal of our department's graduate program is to help you reach your highest potential, to build the capacity to work independently and define and investigate new problems.
 Graduate-level chemists are able to both advance the fundamental understanding of their discipline and communicate what they have learned to others.

 College of Natural Sciences and Mathematics